High-performing student athletes on pathway to success

 “Our staff are crucial to the growth of our young athletes, so it is important we support our staff in their own professional development.”

-NSWIS CEO Professor Kevin Thompson said a focus would be ensuring student athletes develop holistically through the implementation of individualised plans.
+NSWIS CEO Professor Kevin Thompson said a focus will be ensuring student athletes develop holistically through the implementation of individualised plans.

 - Media releases